-The Environmental Planning Section recommends approval of CSP-19001 and TCP1-011-2020 with six conditions that have been included in the Recommendation section of this report.
+The Planning Board approved CSP-19001 and TCP1-011-2020 with conditions that have been included in this resolution.

 f.
 Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated June 29, 2020 (Sun to Zhang), DPR stated that since the development contains a residential component, mandatory dedication of parkland will be required at the time of PPS.
 The current analysis by DPR staff indicates that this development is subject to a mandatory dedication requirement of 2.79 acres of parkland.